Online Safety Policy

 The Policy

-Remote learning takes place when a learner and member of staff giving instruction are not in the same place and the learning session is instead delivered through downloading information, telephone calls, webinars, or live streaming.
-This may be a part of curriculum design or as part of a response to ACL closure arrangements.
+Online learning takes place when a learning session is delivered through downloading information, telephone calls, communications, webinars, hybrid delivery (learners online and in person), or live streaming.
 It is essential that this is undertaken in a safe way, supported by appropriate risk assessments.

 This includes but is not limited to: